sepaperclone/CLI2/README.md

 conda env create -f vllm.yml
 ```
 ### Downloading Model
-CLI2 is based on Qwen-1.8B, you can download the model from huggingface(https://huggingface.co/Qwen/Qwen1.5-1.8B) or modelscope(https://modelscope.cn/models/qwen/Qwen1.5-1.8B/summary)
+CLI2 is based on Qwen-1.8B, you can download the model from huggingface([https://huggingface.co/Qwen/Qwen1.5-1.8B](https://huggingface.co/AnomalyPaper/CLI2))

 ### Llama Factory Dependency
 If you want to reproduce our experiment including the fine-tuning step, you need to download the Llama-Factory (https://github.com/hiyouga/LLaMA-Factory/), or use other fine-tuning framework you prefered.